 2) Colored Pencils.

 Sometimes, crayons just can’t make the kind of details your little artist is imagining.
 That’s when colored pencils save the day.
 Colored pencils are so pretty, I like to keep several styles in a jar on my desk.
-The two styles pictured are here and here.
+Here’s a classic starter set, and a European-made set.